tito-arch/BABC-2/content/posts/microsoft-copilot.md

 image = ""

 +++
-The Ai war still continues and the best is yet to come. the same week after google announced about intergrating their workspace with generative ai was still the same
+The Ai war still continues, and the best is yet to come.
+The same week after Google announced about integrating their workspace with generative ai was still the same

-week that microsoft announced that they will be releasing microsoft copilot which will be embeded inside  Word, PowerPoint, Excel,

-Outlook, microsoft teams, and microsoft business chat and pretty much every tool that microsoft owns you wont miss a sprinkle of some ai features. this comes after OpenAi released

-gpt 4 which is an advancement of the gpt 3.5 the reason why open ai first annouced the model then microsoft followed is becoause the same gpt4 will be intergarted with this
+week that microsoft announced that they will be releasing microsoft copilot which will be embedded inside  Word, PowerPoint, Excel, Outlook, Microsoft Teams, and microsoft business chat and pretty much every tool that microsoft owns you won't miss a sprinkle of some AI features.
+This comes after OpenAI released ChatGPT 4 which is an advancement of the gpt 3.5 The reason why open ai first announced the model then microsoft followed is because the same gpt4 will be integrated with this

 microsoft tools, in what they are calling microsoft co-pilot

-read more about chat GPT 4 and what its capable of in ...................
+Read more about chat GPT 4 and what it capable of on [_ChatGPT 4 vs ChatGPT 3: When Is ChatGPT 4 Coming Out_](https://www.blog.bunnieabc.com/posts/chatgpt-4-vs-chatgpt-3-when-is-chatgpt-4-coming-out/)

-“Today marks the next major step in the evolution of how we interact with computing, which will fundamentally change the way we work and unlock a new

- wave of productivity growth, “With our new copilot for work, we’re giving people more agency and making technology more accessible through the most universal

-interface — natural language.” said Satya Nadella,
+> “Today marks the next major step in the evolution of how we interact with computing, which will fundamentally change the way we work and unlock a new wave of productivity growth.
+With our new copilot for work, we’re giving people more agency and making technology more accessible through the most universal interface natural language.” **Satya Nadella**

-what is microsoft co-pilot?
+# What is microsoft co-pilot?

-If you are a developer you pretty much guessed it already.co-pilot is an ai assisatant that helps one to write code just from reading the comments or even giving the right
+If you are a developer you pretty much guessed it already.
+Co-pilot is an AI assistant that helps one to write code just from reading the comments or even giving the right

 code suggestions.a more familiar example is chat gpt but the diffrence is that co-pilot is more focused on writing code and nothing else but code